Skip to main content

 Try it after your next meal.

-Set the spoon down, close your eyes, and take a few gentle breaths.
+Set the spoon down, close your eyes, and take a few calm breaths.
+Notice how the pace of the day eases and how your body settles more fully before moving on.

 Popular posts from this blog